-As shown in Figures 1 through 4, past levels of BOD, total nitrogen, total phosphorus and turbidity levels were consistently above the TMDL limits, but levels are slowly dropping.
-Algal blooms, represented by chlorophyll-a (Figure 5), continue to be a problem in Lake Munson, but values in 2017 are substantially lower than in previous years.
-There was an increase in chlorophyll-a levels in 2018, but levels are considerably lower than they were in 2016.
+As shown in Figures 1 through 4, past levels of BOD, total nitrogen, total phosphorus, and turbidity levels were consistently above the TMDL limits, but levels are slowly dropping.
+Algal blooms, represented by chlorophyll-a (Figure 5), continue to be a problem in Lake Munson, but values continue to drop.